 For consultant design projects, the completed Excel file is to be forwarded with the final construction plans to the Design Manager for submittal.
-Submittal may be on either CD, DVD, or via email.
-The manager should place the construction estimate Excel file on FileNet at the time Excel shall emailed final plans are submitted.
-The file also be to: TDOT.Construction.Estimates@tn.gov.
-TDOT.EstimatingOffice@tn.gov and CC to TDOT.PDSO@tn.gov.
-A copy of the email shall be placed in the project folder to document the submittal of the construction estimate.
+Submittal may be on either CD, DVD, or via e-mail.
+The manager will forward the file via e-mail to: